Business Espionage: Why There are Bigger Threats to Your Business Beyond Cyber-attacks

 In some cases, it can be as simple as a bogus new starter entering the building, armed with the right information to get by security, swiftly stealing confidential information in the form of documents, laptops or mobile phones before anyone notices.

 Increasingly, spies are stealing personnel records, as these are also of great value to businesses.
-We could argue that accessing personal information about an organisation’s people allows spies to better infiltrate the business, or even recruit new talent straight from within the business.
+We could argue that accessing personal information about an organization’s people allows spies to better infiltrate the business, or even recruit new talent straight from within the business.

-Business spies will develop detailed and strategic plans to infiltrate organisations and access their data.
+Business spies will develop detailed and strategic plans to infiltrate organizations and access their data.
 They will play on basic weaknesses, knowledge gaps and human frailty, which is why businesses must have the correct measures in place to monitor these threats.
 There is little point in monitoring systems if you don’t also monitor the people who have access to them.

 Potential workplace threats include new starters, disgruntled or greedy employees, but also suppliers and contractors who may take confidential information with them, with little sign of detection.
 Sensitive information being shared via online platforms and telephones, or on printed documents is also vulnerable if not protected appropriately.
 Information can also be elicited by telephone and computer communications, or during conferences.

 Business executives are particularly vulnerable to spying when travelling for business matters.
-This is because although most businesses will consider terror threats, criminal activity or even natural disasters within travel security programmes, they rarely cover business espionage.
+This is because although most businesses will consider terror threats, criminal activity or even natural disasters within travel security programs, they rarely cover business espionage.
 The same risk applies for expatriated employees, stationed in foreign countries, as the company may not explain the threat of business espionage to them by fear of disrupting them.

 Effectively protect your company’s information